tcheouj/p8105_wnv_nyc/Related_work_Initial_questions.md

 ## Related Work

-Our group has a shared interest in climate change, infectious diseases, and their complex interconnections.
+Our group has a shared interest in climate change, infectious diseases, and hating mosquito bites.
 Inspiration for this project stems from several relevant news articles and papers:

 - A [2024 New York Times
   article](https://www.nytimes.com/article/west-nile-virus-nyc.html)